Ronak0020/discord-utility/README.md

 `utils-discord` is a module especially made for discord.js bot development to make the development easy by providing important utility functions premade. utils-discord is easy to use and makes your code become shorter and easier to make bots.

 ### Updates (Last few updates)
+- Enhanced `DicordUtility.formatDays` (now checks for plural *day/days, hour/hours, etc* and doesn't show the ones that are 0 *if days is 0, it will only show hours, min and seconds*)
 - Fixed small bugs
 - Added `DiscordUtility.isEqualArray()` and `DiscordUtility.hasCommonElements()` functions.
 - Fixed `mongoupdate()`